 - Avoid dairy.
 According to TCM, dairy is an irritant to the immune system.
 Even if you don’t notice sensitivity to dairy, reducing or eliminating it may relieve your symptoms.

 - Avoid allergens.
 Avoiding allergens may mean declining foods you are allergic to, not petting animals or purchasing allergy-free pillows or bedding.
 To reduce pollens, shower after being outside.
 Pollens can be trapped in your hair causing you to breathe them in while sleeping.

 - Avoid multiple allergens at once.
-One theory, called the “Total Load Theory,” states that while exposure to one allergen may not be enough to trigger your symptoms, exposure to several allergens at the same time may.
+One theory called the “Total Load Theory,” states that while exposure to one allergen may not be enough to trigger your symptoms, exposure to several allergens at the same time may.
 It’s as if your “allergy bucket” has to be overflowing before your symptoms start.
-For example if you’re allergic to cats and grass pollen, stay away from cats while the grasses are blooming.
-During other times of the year, you can play with kitty.
+For example, if you’re allergic to cats and grass pollen, stay away from cats while the grasses are blooming.
+During other times of the year, you can play with the kitty.